cceh/capitularia/doc_src/intro.rst

 The :ref:`Capitularia VM <vm>` (https://api.capitularia.uni-koeln.de) is a root VM also offered by the RRZK.
-We use the VM for all functionality that is too inconvienent to implement in Wordpress plugins and for all software lacking in the Webprojekt package.
+We use the VM for all functionality that is too inconvienent to implement in Wordpress plugins and to install and use software packages lacking in the Webprojekt package.

 The VM runs a :ref:`Postgres database <db>` server and the :ref:`Python application server <app-server>`.
 Next to that it hosts a recent OpenJDK, Saxon